 For example, some who speak Spanish may not necessarily live in Spanish-speaking countries, but you can still send them an email in Spanish.

-It's a great way to segment people by establishing a unique bond with your customers.
+It's a great way to segment specific groups and establish a unique bond with your customers.
 This will work well to target people from places where English is not the primary language of communication, like Germany, Korea, etc.

 Here's how McDonald's has implemented this.